emoodyv/BaseballWARvContracts/README.md

 ![RidgeLasso.png](https://user-images.githubusercontent.com/66536405/111055093-41f37f80-8427-11eb-9f46-0accbac616a3.png)

 With this new information, we decided that trying a new approach to our dataset with a random forest estimation seemed more appropriate.
+The reasoning for our model change up was due to the fact that a random forest is known for promoting the performance of the model.
+The qualities of a random forest showing the important features in a model, as well as being fast and robust.
+Thus it seemed like a good solution for our need of improved accuracy.

 Using the RandomForesRegressor from scikitlearn, we used the same reduced dimensions MLB_df and arrived at the R^2 value of our Random Forest model which is about 86.3%, as well as the accuracy score which is about 98.3%.
 This is immensely higher than our results for linear regression techniques we implemented previously.